TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 - Dark mode: The ability to toggle between light and dark modes for better readability and customization.
 This could be done by adding a button in the top right corner of the page that allows users to switch between light and dark themes.
 When the user enables dark mode, the application should use a dark background color and light text, and vice versa.
 - Accessibility features: Ensure that the application is accessible to users with disabilities by implementing features such as screen reader support, high contrast mode, and keyboard navigation.
 This could be done by adding a button in the top right corner of the page that allows users to toggle accessibility settings.
 When the user enables accessibility settings, the application should use a different color scheme, font size, and layout to make it easier for users with disabilities to navigate and read the content.

-### Screenshots or diagrams of the user interface

 ### Information about the user experience and how it will be designed to meet the needs of the target audience

 User Experience (UX) is a critical aspect of any product, including software applications.
 It refers to the way in which users interact with a system, and the overall experience they have while using it.
 In the context of this project, we will be designing an application that allows users to create and manage their own personalized playlists based on their music preferences.

 To ensure that our application meets the needs of our target audience, we will focus on creating a user-friendly interface that is easy to navigate and understand.
 We will also prioritize usability and accessibility, ensuring that our application can be used by people with disabilities and different levels of technical expertise.